Mochimochi07/Readme/readrepos/Readme2.md

 My repos just goes and multiplies.
 Thats enough for today.
 I'll limit the number of Physics by 5 exercise per section of exercise.

+++++++++++++ 30

+I had a good time earlier but i want to take this time to take a little break. well, a break from some things because i just want to do something that i always wanted to do when i was a kid.
+Its kinda personal and i dont like showing it.
+That's sweet to remember.
+Now i can do things that i really enjoy everyday. i tried before but i made a mistake because i didnt have the skills to do it.
+Although i had forgotten about that because of multiple burnouts throughout the years.
+I am happy that im doing it.
+I may take time to rest and refrain from using github. well, im going to post some time.